HOME GENERATORS SIZING GUIDE AND ADVICE

 Then have your electrician measure your electric consumption when all these loads are running.
 If you have a proper electrical training and know how to safely work with electricity, you can do it by yourself.
 All you will need is a hand-held clamp-on amp meter

 If the loads were balanced (in our example they would be 25A each), you would need 25×240=6,000 VA.
 Make several measurements with 10-minute intervals and take the largest reading.
-Note that for a 2-wire single-phase service, such as 220-230VAC in Europe, or old 120VAC in US, you need to measure the current in just one AC line and multiply it by the working voltage.
-Finally, add 10 to 20 percent safety margin for system derating and to prevent false tripping of your generator circuit breaker.
+Note that for a 2-wire single-phase service, such as 220-230VAC in Europe, or old 120VAC in US, you need to measure the current in only one AC line and multiply it by the working voltage.
+Finally, you may add 10 to 20 percent safety margin for system derating and to prevent false tripping of your generator circuit breaker.
 This will be your required continuous volt-amps rating

 to power factor calculation.
 For a reference, real power is P=V×I×PF

 .
-Also note that if for a cost reason you have selected a genset that can't supply your entire house, in an emergency you can rotate usage among essential appliances as you need to.
+Also note that if for a cost reason you have selected a genset that can't supply your entire house, in an emergency you can always rotate usage among essential appliances as you need to.
 For example, run a refrigerator for an hour, then run an a/c, etc.

 For an average single-family home with up to 5-ton a/c, you likely need a 15-17kW system.
 In this class among top brands my pick is GUARDIAN® 17kW/16kW